Unsecured debt: United States

 Failure to make a payment on an unsecured debt may ultimately result in reporting the delinquent debt to a credit reporting agency or legal action.
 However, a nongovernmental unsecured creditor cannot seize any of your assets without a court judgment in the U.S.

 A creditor must file a complaint in state or federal court before a judgment can be made for or against the borrower.

+UK

+Unsecured loans in the UK are a form of credit that doesn't require collateral, such as property or other assets, to back the loan.
+This makes them a popular choice for borrowers who may not have assets to secure against a loan or prefer not to risk their assets.
+Unsecured loans are primarily based on the borrower's creditworthiness, with lenders evaluating credit history, income, and financial stability to determine eligibility.
+Interest rates for these loans can vary widely depending on the lender and the borrower's credit score.
+While unsecured loans offer the convenience of borrowing without collateral, they typically come with higher interest rates compared to secured loans, reflecting the increased risk for the lender.
+They are commonly used for various purposes, including debt consolidation, home improvements, or covering unexpected expenses.
+It's important for borrowers to carefully consider their ability to repay an unsecured loan, as failure to do so can significantly impact their credit score and financial health.

 Malaysia

 In Malaysia, there are personal loans for the private sector and for the government sector.
 The personal loan interest rate for the private sector is always higher than the government sector because it is of lower risk for the bank to lend to the government sector.
 The government will pay the salary of the civil servants through a payroll system known as the Biro Angkasa and the bank will deduct the monthly installment of the loan from the civil servant's salary through this system, before the salary is even released.
 An example of these loans are cooperative loans.

 Interest rates for personal loans in Malaysia are influenced by either one of these factors: loan amount, loan tenure and income of the applicant.
 In some cases, the bank will take 2 or even 3 of these factors to decide on the appropriate interest rate to be applied to the personal loan.
 In 2013, the Malaysian Central Bank introduces a new maximum loan tenure of 10 years for personal loan (previous maximum loan tenure was 25 years).